 - The size of the embryo - based on the degree of expansion of the cavity (graded 2-6)

-- Appearance of the inner cell mass cells (graded A-C)
+- The appearance of the inner cell mass cells (graded A-D)

-- Appearance of the trophectoderm layer of cells (graded A-C)
+- The appearance of the trophectoderm layer of cells (graded A-D)

 Therefore an embryo with a grade of 4AA would be classed as a good quality embryo.
-Anything with a B grade is classed as average and a C grade would be quite poor quality.
+Anything with a B grade is classed as average, a C grade would be quite poor quality and D grade would have cells that are not viable.

 On Day 5 we know: